alexellis/github_counter_faas/README.md

 http://ngrok.io/function/func_github_event_relay
 ```

+### Visualising the data captured

+* Method 1 - view the FaaS Portal UI

-The gateway deployed on port 8383 will show the total invocation count for func_stars, to see the stars over the last 30 minutes type in this PromQL:
+The gateway is deployed on port 8383 on the IP address of the Raspberry Pi.
+Go to that URL in a web-browser and you will see all the functions listed on the left hand side.
+Click a function to see its `invocation count` - the count refers to the amount of times Github has called this endpoint.

+* Method 2 - view the data in the Prometheus UI

+Prometheus is deployed on port 9090.
+Load the web-age and view the increase in star events via the `func_stars` function.
+This query shows the increase over the last 30 minutes (in PromQL):

 ```
 increase(gateway_function_invocation_total{code="200",function_name="func_star",instance="gateway:8080",job="gateway"}[30m])
 ```

-(Optional display unit)

-Now build and run the scroll-phat display unit if you have one attached:
+* Method 3 - built-in Pimoroni scroll-phat display (pictured)

+If you have connected a scroll-phat from Pimoroni then you can build and run the following code to start a container that monitors the Prometheus query above and displays the total as a number of pixels.

 ```
 $ cd prometheus_scroll
-$ docker build -t prometheus_scroll .; docker rm -f scroll ;docker run --name scroll --privileged --restart=always -d prometheus_scroll
+$ docker build -t prometheus_scroll .
+$ docker rm -f scroll
+$ docker run --name scroll --privileged --restart=always -d prometheus_scroll
 ```